Developing a smart documentation tool for early childhood educators

 Design

-A visual dashboard of bite-sized, relevant, and certification-aligned modules, with tangible progress indicators, that educators can complete during school hours.
+A visual dashboard of bite-sized, relevant, and certification-aligned modules that educators can complete during school hours.

 Classroom Management

-Real-time classroom tool designed with data visualization that pulls from student profiles and classroom behaviour logs, offering an overview at a glance.
+Real-time classroom tool with data visualization that pulls from student profiles and behaviour logs, offering an overview at a glance.

-NOTO allows educators to voice-record or jot down notes on the go.
-Raw inputs are then distilled into structured outputs for report cards, logs, or communication with caregivers.
+On-the-go raw inputs are distilled into structured outputs for report cards, logs, or communication with caregivers.

 AI Assistant

-NOTO AI provides just-in-time assistance—suggesting classroom strategies, helping with documentation, or even flagging helpful PD modules in a hands-free format.
+NOTO AI suggests classroom strategies, helps with documentation, or flags helpful professional development modules in a hands-free format.

 I led the design and testing of the smart documentation feature for the mobile platform.
-Since this feature needed to be easily accessible and to allow messy inputs, we thought a widget would be the most suitable.
+Since this feature needs to be easily accessible, we thought a widget would be the most suitable.

 The widget idea was a step in the right direction, but we missed the mark on clarity and use case.

-The smart documentation was rebuilt as a brain-dump tool and its interface reworked for tablet-first compatibility.
+The smart documentation was rebuilt as a brain-dump tool and reworked for tablet-first compatibility.

-A more structured input form improves clarity but slows teachers down.
+Many teachers use tablets in their classrooms, so developing this app for tablets is more appropriate than for phones.
 Our team had the idea to use AI to distill messy inputs into necessary fields, allowing teachers to forego structure when they need to act fast.
-These notes and reports can be revisited and updated at a later time.
-We left only the most necessary inputs in the form.

-As our prototypes were coming together, our visual designers Allen and Marriane started adapting atoms from Tailwind component library to fit our visual direction and ensure consistency and efficiency when we built the custom elements we needed.
+As our prototypes were coming together, we adapted the Tailwind component library to fit our visual direction and ensure consistency and efficiency when we built the custom elements we needed.

-With ready-made components from Tailwind and our customized design system, I built out the remaining UI elements for the tablet platform.
-As Marriane moved on to designing our pitch deck and proposal, I worked with Allen, who was in charge of the desktop platform, to ensure consistency and accessibility.
-Despite minor styling and spacing inconsistencies that we had to overlook to complete the prototypes on time, both platforms were visually and functionally cohesive.
+With ready-made components from Tailwind and our customized design system, I built out the remaining UI elements for the tablet platform and worked with other designers to ensure the consistency and accessibility of our desktop and tablet designs.

 The next step for NOTO is live testing and observation in classrooms to validate what success looks like for educators.